kfinley/TypeMerger/README.md

 ```

 ### Ignore Certain Properties
-This will result in a new object that has all of the properties from Obj1 and Obj2 Except for ``.SomeProperty`` from obj1 and ``.AnotherProperty`` from obj2.
+This will result in a new object that has all of the properties from Obj1 and Obj2 Except for ``SomeProperty`` from obj1 and ``AnotherProperty`` from obj2.
 ```
 var result = TypeMerger.Ignore(() => obj1.SomeProperty)
                        .Ignore(() => obj2.AnotherProperty)